Skidamek/AutoModpack/GENERATION_ARCHITECTURE.md

 The transaction records the old target and final target.

-The client writes the final target metadata only after file mutation succeeds.
+The interactive client passes the plan and final target to the transaction executor.
+The executor creates the journal and stores the immutable target record, including patch-note history, before file mutation.
+It promotes `active-state.json` only after preservation, projection swap, configuration, and other planned mutations succeed.
+A deferred transaction therefore keeps its target record and journal while the active generation remains unchanged.

 ## 10. Ownership ledger